| Did you know there are ticket windows at the Cameron Street entrance to the large

 However earlier in the day while riding an unfamiliar horse Livermore won

+the individual novice over fences!
 On the western side four Zone 6 riders won individual undergraduate

 classes with three of them riding for the same team.
 That team is new